MLOps: Model management, deployment, lineage, and monitoring with Azure Machine Learning

-In this article, learn about how to use Azure Machine Learning to manage the lifecycle of your models.
-Azure Machine Learning uses a Machine Learning Operations (MLOps) approach.
+In this article, learn about how do Machine Learning Operations (MLOps) in Azure Machine Learning to manage the lifecycle of your models.
 MLOps improves the quality and consistency of your machine learning solutions.

 What is MLOps?

 Machine Learning Operations (MLOps) is based on DevOps principles and practices that increase the efficiency of workflows.
 For example, continuous integration, delivery, and deployment.
 MLOps applies these principles to the machine learning process, with the goal of:

 Azure Machine Learning provides the following MLOps capabilities:

 - Create reproducible ML pipelines.
 Machine Learning pipelines allow you to define repeatable and reusable steps for your data preparation, training, and scoring processes.